 Whether you have a small or big backyard, there are an abundance of ways you can utilise your outdoor space for exercise throughout the day.

 Yoga or high intensity (HIT) workouts can be easily done in your backyard, no matter its size.
-As little to no equipment is needed for HIT exercises such as burpees or planks, all you’ll need is a flat surface, such as a timber deck or artificial lawn (hyperlink to product pages).
+As little to no equipment is needed for HIT exercises such as burpees or planks, all you’ll need is a flat surface, such as a timber deck or artificial lawn.
 And a yoga or exercise mat for extra cushioning.

 If you have a pool with jets, you could also use these to your benefit during your workouts.
 A little-known fact is that you can make swimming laps in your pool more effective by swimming against your jets.